VaultVulp/gp-docker-action/README.md

-# GitHub Action to publish Docker Images to GitHub Registry
+# GitHub Action to build and publish Docker Images to GitHub Package Registry

 ## Usage examples: